VoronDesign/Voron-Hardware/V0-Umbilical/README.md

 ## Toolhead PCB

-Mounting on the toolhead, this breaks out the 14 pin harness into all needed connectors (including a second part fan conenctor so the user doesn't have to spice both fans together)
+Mounting on the toolhead, this breaks out the 14 pin harness into all needed connectors, including a second part fan connector so the user doesn't have to spice both fans together.

 ![Alt text](/V0-Umbilical/Images/Toolhead_PCB_Overview.png?raw=true "Title")